shekhar8897/nodeProductManagement/README.md

 #### # Prerequisite
     a) Install Vscode
     b) Install Live server extension on Vscode
-    c) npm install [ TO INSTALL THE NODE PACKAGES]
+    c) npm install [ TO INSTALL THE NODE PACKAGES ]

 #### # How to run this project?

     STEP-1: ** start the node server
-            TYPE:- npm run dev [This will run the APIs]
+            TYPE:- npm run dev [ THIS WILL RUN THE NODE API (app.js) ]

     STEP-2: ** Go to Frontend folder
     STEP-3: ** Open index.html
-    STEP-4: ** Run index.html through LIVE-SERVER [ present at bottom right corner in VScode ]
+    STEP-4: ** Run index.html through LIVE-SERVER [ PRESENT AT BOTTOM RIGHT CORNER OF VSCODE ]

 #### # APIs
     ----------------- USER ONBOARDING -------------------